rubiefawn/remedy/docs/content/abilities.md

 </Tabs>

 :::note Additional Mana
-The target gains an additional +1 bonus on all checks for each extra mana spent on casting this spell.
+The target gains an additional +1 bonus for each extra mana spent on casting this spell.
 :::

 ### Blink